Android App Permissions: What’s new with user privacy and location in Android 10?

 Google released the latest major update to Android on September 3, ditching the alphabetical desserts and naming this version Android 10.
-While losing the sweet tooth appeal, Android 10 has provided a lovely assortment of goodies, such as dark theme, gesture navigation and, most significantly for us, granting the user greater visibility and control over their data, especially location data with new app permissions.
+While losing the sweet tooth appeal, Android 10 has provided a lovely assortment of goodies, such as dark theme, gesture navigation and, most significantly for a geofencing solution like ours, granting the user greater visibility and control over their data, especially location data with new app permissions.

 These changes are very positive and in line with the continuing industry trend toward user privacy and data control for online services.
 Bluedot has always advocated for the user’s right to privacy and control over their data.

 We have been testing our SDK with Android 10 since the release of the first Q beta, and coinciding with the release of Android 10, we are releasing version 14.0.0 of the Android Bluedot SDK.
 We’ve bundled in many improvements and some functionality changes in response to the evolution of the Android operating system.

 Here’s a round-up of the most pertinent changes to the Android app permissions and how they affect the new release of the Bluedot SDK.

 New location permission

 Android 10 gives users more control in how they grant location permission to an app.

 Part of this control comes from a new location prompt to access the device location while an app is running in the background.